Webflow

 Even experienced teams make these errors.
 Watch out for them.

-1. Skipping the style guide setup: If you do not match your Figma design tokens to Webflow global styles before building, you will spend hours fixing inconsistencies later.
+Skipping the style guide setup.
+If you do not match your Figma design tokens to Webflow global styles before building, you will spend hours fixing inconsistencies later.
+Do this first and save yourself the pain.

-2. Syncing entire pages instead of components: The plugin works best for individual sections and components.
-Full-page syncs often break or produce messy class structures.
+Syncing entire pages instead of components.
+The plugin works best for individual sections and components.
+Full-page syncs often break or produce messy class structures that are difficult to clean up.

-3. Ignoring Webflow's class system: Figma layer names become Webflow classes.
-If your naming is messy in Figma, your Webflow project will be a nightmare to maintain.
+Ignoring Webflow's class system.
+Figma layer names become Webflow classes.
+If your naming is messy in Figma, your Webflow project will be hard to maintain.
+Establish naming conventions before syncing.

-4. Building static pages when you need CMS: If content will be updated regularly, build it with CMS collections from the start.
+Building static pages when you need CMS.
+If content will be updated regularly, build it with CMS collections from the start.
 Retrofitting CMS later is painful and expensive.
+Plan for dynamic content from day one.

-5. Forgetting about SEO: A beautiful website that nobody finds is not helpful.
-Set up meta tags, heading hierarchy, schema markup, and URL structure during development, not as an afterthought.
+Forgetting about SEO.
+A beautiful website that nobody finds is not helpful.
+Set up meta tags, heading hierarchy, schema markup, and URL structure during development.
+Not as an afterthought.

-6. Not testing on real devices: Webflow's preview is helpful but not enough.
+Not testing on real devices.
+Webflow's preview is helpful but not enough.
 Test on actual phones, tablets, and different screen sizes before launching.

 How Flowtrix Handles Figma to Webflow for B2B SaaS Companies